Nelarius/playground/README.md

 Compiling on Windows isn't a great experience at the moment.
 Your locations of the dependencies should be entered into the `*_COMP` and `*_LINK` fields, at the beginning of the Makefile.
 Once that has been done, the build is done the same way as on Linux.

+## Building

+The build system uses premake5, although some dependencies have to be built separately before buiding the engine iteslf.
+All dependencies are included in the `extern/` folder.
+SDL, Assimp, UnitTest++, and GLEW have to be built first.
+Currently, only the Visual Studio build has actually been tested, although full Linux and OSX support is possible, in theory.

+The submodules that have to be built have been modified in such a way, that all `build/` folders are ignored.

+### Visual Studio

+* SDL can be built by building the solution in `VisualC/`.
+* Assimp can be built by first generating the solution via CMake.
+IMPORTANT: remove library suffixes in the configuration stage, we don't want the compiler's name in the library.
+Premake links with the shared library.
+* Glew: build the solution in the `vc14/` folder.
+Premake links with the shared library.
+* CMake, then build the solution.
+Premake links with the static library.

 ## Organization

 The C/C++ source code is in `src/`.
 Some documentation exists within the `src` folder for the contained modules.
 The engine depends on some data, such as scripting files and shader source.
 These are located in `builtin/`.